bwack/C64-Switchless-Multi-Kernal-27C256-adapter/README.md

 Longboards (not 250469) and shortboards (250469) are sometimes found in both C64C and C64!
 You must open the machine to be 100% sure which motherboard you have.
 The Switchless Kernal Switcher for shortboards is based on Sven Petersen's [C64 Kernal Adaptor Switch shortboard](https://github.com/svenpetersen1965/C64-Kernal-Adaptor-Switch-short-board-).
 The old shortboard version is located at [DiscoHR's repository](https://github.com/discoHR/C64C-C128-multikernal-adapter).
 It is possible to use the original LED and cable assembly.
 This was an idea I found on [tebl's repository](https://github.com/tebl/C64-Kernal-Switcher).

 # Programming
 It can be programmed with ISP programmers or High-Voltage programmers.
 You can use an Arduino Uno as ISP.
 Base your firmware selection on longboard version, shortboard version and ROM layout.
-Note that EXROM-RESET is only possible when using High-Voltage programmres (like TL866).
+Note that EXROM-RESET is only possible when using High-Voltage programmers (like TL866).
 Please see the User Guide for more information.

 ![3D_front](User&#32;Guide/media/programming_isp.png)